 JPMorgan Chase & Co.
 (JPM) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had lost 0.66% over the past month, lagging the Finance sector's gain of 2.9% and the S&P 500's gain of 4.69% in that time.
+Prior to today's trading, shares of the company had gained 0.68% over the past month.
+This has lagged the Finance sector's gain of 4.68% and the S&P 500's gain of 5.64% in that time.

 Investors will be hoping for strength from JPMorgan Chase & Co. as it approaches its next earnings release, which is expected to be April 13, 2022.
-The company is expected to report EPS of $2.76, down 38.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $30.74 billion, down 4.73% from the prior-year quarter.
+In that report, analysts expect JPMorgan Chase & Co. to post earnings of $2.75 per share.
+This would mark a year-over-year decline of 38.89%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $30.64 billion, down 5.05% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for JPMorgan Chase & Co.These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for JPMorgan Chase & Co.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.06% higher.
-JPMorgan Chase & Co. is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.34% lower.
+JPMorgan Chase & Co. is currently a Zacks Rank #3 (Hold).

-Investors should also note JPMorgan Chase & Co.'s current valuation metrics, including its Forward P/E ratio of 12.68.
-For comparison, its industry has an average Forward P/E of 12.9, which means JPMorgan Chase & Co. is trading at a discount to the group.
+Valuation is also important, so investors should note that JPMorgan Chase & Co. has a Forward P/E ratio of 12.22 right now.
+This represents a premium compared to its industry's average Forward P/E of 12.2.

 The Banks - Major Regional industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 112, which puts it in the top 45% of all 250+ industries.

 Click to get this free report